-This bill will result in an increase in recurring expenses for the Attorney General's Office by approximately \$98,000 for the increase in employer contribution to JSRS if the AG elects to join JSRS.
-Additionally, the Attorney General's Office will be responsible for an additional \$98,000 to cover the retroactive employer contribution, resulting in a total increase in expense of \$196,000 in FY 2025-26 and \$98,000 each year thereafter.
+This bill will result in an increase in expenses totaling approximately \$98,000 beginning in FY 2025-26 for the Attorney General's Office to cover the difference in the employer contribution to the different retirement fund.
 The Attorney General's Office anticipates requesting an additional General Fund appropriation to cover this increase in expenses.